ArntEech/GROUP-DE-LA-COMPUTER-SCIENCE/CODE_CHALLENGES/Beginner_Challenges/Day4.md

 + You should generate a random number, either 0 or 1

-+ Then use that number to print out Heads or
++ Then use that number to print out Heads or Tails

 ## Exercise 14 - Banker Roulette